RAPSEM: Identifying Latent Mediators Without Sequential Ignorability via a Rank-Preserving Structural Equation Model

-These limitations, which also apply to standard regression with observed variables, have motivated researchers in fields such as (bio)medicine to develop methods that are robust to omitted variable bias \parencite{VansteelandtJoffe2014}.
-One promising approach, exploiting the structure of randomized trials, is rank-preserving models (RPMs) based on $g$-estimation \parencite{Tenhave2007, Zheng2015a, Zheng2015b, Brandt2020}.
-These models rely on a no-effect-modifier assumption, also known as no-essential-heterogeneity \parencite{Heckman2006}.
-Unlike the no-unmeasured-confounding assumption, this alternative allows for omitted covariates, provided they do not interact with the treatment or the mediator.
-Empirical studies have shown that RPMs can identify mediation effects even under these relaxed assumptions \parencite{Zheng2015a}.

-Despite their advantages, RPMs have not yet been extended to latent variable models.
 To overcome this significant limitation for fields like psychology, where measurement error is common, we introduce the Rank-Preserving Structural Equation Model (RAPSEM).
-This novel framework integrates RPM with factor score regression and interaction corrections \parencite{Wall2000, Wall2003}, incorporating latent constructs while maintaining the relaxed no-effect-modifier assumption.
+This framework integrates the methods developed by \textcite{Tenhave2007, Zheng2015a} with factor score regression and interaction corrections \parencite{Wall2000, Wall2003}, incorporating latent constructs while maintaining the relaxed identifying assumption.
 RAPSEM thus enables robust mediation analysis even in the presence of measurement error and omitted confounders between the mediator and outcome.

-In the following sections, we first define the causal effects of interest and introduce the RAPSEM framework.
-We then describe the estimation procedure and the assumptions required for consistent and asymptotically normal inference, which we formally establish thereafter.
-Model performance is evaluated in two simulation studies: the first compares the robustness of RAPSEM to standard SEM under violations of key assumptions, and the second examines the power of RAPSEM across varying scenarios.
-We conclude with a discussion of the method’s strengths and limitations.
+Thereby, we make the following contributions.
+We formally extend $G$-estimation for mediation analysis to the latent variable case, moving beyond observed-variable models to account for measurement error in mediators, covariates, and outcomes.
+We explicate the identification strategy underlying RAPSEM, detailing the required assumptions, its origins in Structural Nested Mean Models (SNMMs), and its connections to the IV framework.
+We describe the estimation procedure and its implementation in an \texttt{R} package and formally establish consistency and asymptotic normality of the estimator.
+We show how to access the robustness to effect modification by unobserved confounders within the RAPSEM framework, following \textcite{Zheng2015a}.
+Model performance is then evaluated in two simulation studies: the first compares the robustness of RAPSEM to standard SEM under violations of the underlying causal assumptions, and the second examines the statistical power of RAPSEM across varying scenarios.
+An empirical example from educational research further illustrates the practical differences between approaches.